-avial – another favorite recipe made from mix vegetables, coconut and curd. avial is a traditional recipe of kerala and an essential dish of sadya.
+avial recipe with step by step photos – another favorite recipe made from mix vegetables, coconut and curd. avial is a traditional recipe of kerala and an essential dish of sadya.

 this avial recipe is not the way it is authentically made in kerala. basically, avial is a dry dish and this avial recipe which i am posting is a curry version but a delicious one.